KonstantinZhee/ShortUrlService/README.md

 2. Service takes short (hash) url  from http GET-request.
 If short (hash) url is in SQL data base - service make query to SQL about original url (hash) and redirect Client original url.
 If short-url isn`t in SQL data base service do nothing.

+< Here is another branch  "adding_Hibernate" with similar service functioning with Hibernate framework. >